veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 - Bug Fix : VMs were being left in started stage after job completed/aborted in Jenkins
 - Bug Fix : When cache building, "Checking save image status" would immediately return success and the Job would complete even though the cache tag was still being pushed.

-### Anka VM GitHub Action v1.2.0-beta - June 17, 2020
+### Anka VM GitHub Action v1.3.0-beta - June 30, 2020
-- Beta released to public
+- Bug Fix : removed the need to escape quotes in commands

 ### Anka Controller & Registry combined package (Mac) version 1.8.0 - June 16, 2020
 - New Feature : Controller REST API now supports modifying the vCPU and RAM for VMs in a stopped state